A Domain-Shrinking based Bayesian Optimization Algorithm with Order-Optimal Regret Performance: The GP-ThreDS Algorithm

+Note that when the sequential test reaches the maximum allowable samples and exits with an outcome of $+1$, it is possible that $f(x^*_{D_g}) < \tau$ (i.e., no $\tau$-exceeding points in $D_g$).
+Thus, $\tau$ may not be a lower bound for the updated belief of $f(x^*)$, as one would expect in the case of an output of $+1$ from the sequential test.
+However, using Lemma~\ref{lemma:termination_condition}, we can obtain a high probability lower bound on $\tau - f(x^*_{D_g})$.
+This additional error term is taken into account while updating the threshold as described in Sec.~\ref{sub:domain_shrinking}.
+The hyperparameter $c$ trades off this error with the size of the discretization. \\

-The local test can be easily modified to have different probabilities for false alarm and miss detection (as required for testing a leaf node in RWT) by appropriately changing the confidence parameter in the $\beta_s$ terms in the module.
-An exact description of the two-sided local test module is given in the Appendix (Sec~\ref{sub:two_sided_local_test_module}). \\
+The sequential test can be easily modified to offer asymmetric confidence levels for declaring positive and negative outcomes (as required for in the verification stage of the RWT search) by changing the confidence parameter in $\beta_s$.
+Details are given in Appendix~\ref{sec:algo_description}. \\

 We point out that the construction of the UCB is based on the UCB score employed in IGP-UCB~\cite{Chowdhury2017}.
-It is straightforward to replace it with other types of UCB scores used in the GP-UCB family.
-The basic thresholded domain shrinking structure of the proposed algorithm is independent of the specific UCB scores, hence generally applicable to improve efficiency of the GP-UCB family of algorithms.
-The regret analysis given in the next section, however, depends on the choice of the UCB score.
-While we have used the UCB score of IGP-UCB, the analysis is straightforward to extend to other UCB scores.
+It is straightforward to replace it with other types of UCB scores.
+The basic thresholded domain shrinking structure of the proposed algorithm is independent of the specific UCB scores, hence generally applicable as a method for improving the computational efficiency and regret performance of GP-UCB family of algorithms.